Last Updated on June 14, 2026 by Daniel Globe

 Preventive Maintenance Tips

-A few simple habits can stop odor buildup before it starts.
+A few simple habits stop odor buildup before it starts.
 Use these tips to keep your bag clean:

 - Use anti-odor technology: Look for gear with Polygiene to stop bacteria from growing.